uikoo9/viho/packages/viho/README.md

 viho model default
 ```

-The default model will be used when you run `viho ask` or `viho chat` without specifying a model name.
+You'll be presented with a list of your configured models to choose from.
+The default model will be used when you run `viho ask`, `viho chat`, or `viho expert` commands without specifying a model name.

 ### Ask